-Managing the consequences of airline mergers and bankruptcies of time due to the defunct airline holding onto slots until it is wound up, or the airline leasing slots out for sub-optimal operations having ceased its own operations at the airport.
-These situations are aggravated by the increasingly prevalent practices of some airlines, which book their slots as assets on the balance sheet, and even use them as collateral for financing.
+Due to the role of airport slots in managing airline access to scarce capacity, the slot system can be vulnerable to market events such as airline mergers & acquisitions - which can see the share of slots held by incumbent airlines at an airport grow massively overnight - as well as airline bankruptcies and market exits, where airport capacity can remain blocked for lengthy amounts of time due to the defunct airline holding onto slots until it is wound up, or the airline leasing slots out for sub-optimal operations having ceased its own operations at the airport.
+These situations are aggravated by the increasingly prevalent practices of some airlines, which book their slots as assets on the balance sheet and even use them as collateral for financing.